Henry Hudson Bridge: Tolls

 The original toll was 10 cents.
 In January 2010, the MTA announced that it planned to implement a pilot program on the Henry Hudson Bridge to phase out toll booths and use open road tolling.
 On January 20, 2011, this toll pilot project got underway.
 Drivers without E-ZPass are sent a bill in the mail.
 The new tolling system was implemented on November 10, 2012, and has since been implemented on all nine MTA crossings.

-On November 20, 2016, the tollbooths were dismantled, as drivers were no longer able to pay cash at the bridge.
-Instead, cameras and E-ZPass readers are mounted on new overhead gantries manufactured by TransCore near where the booths were located.
+On November 20, 2016, the upper level tollbooths were dismantled.
+Cameras and E-ZPass readers are mounted on new overhead gantries manufactured by TransCore near where the booths were located.
 A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.
+The lower level tollbooths remained, albeit decommissioned, until 2019.